sanket1729/sanket1729.github.io/_posts/2017-12-01-utxo-commitments.markdown

 Naive appraoach:
 A simple approach would involve creating a serialized merkle root of UTXO commitments.
 It might be worth answering is why not the simple way of using RBL/AVL trees for implementing balanced binary tree type structure?
 It supports all the operations we desire.
 Not that

-TXO bitfields:

 New security Model:
 UTXO commitments give rise to a new security model.
 I can easily set a full node with a --assumed-txo set and I am good to interact with the bitcoin P2P network.

-TXO commitment state,
+This is similar but worse than --assumed-valid which bitcoin core introduced in 0.14. --assumed-valid required the miners and as well the developers together to cheat the user, where here the user would simply be trusting the software.